See the following article for a more-detailed explanation of terms and concepts used within PrecisionLender

 Loan to Value.
 A ratio of the face value of a loan (the Amount in PrecisionLender) and the current market value of the collateral securing the loan.(More on LTV and Collateral)

 A Rate Sheet feature which can send an automated e-mail to a specified user when the chosen funding curve shifts in such a fashion as to cause the published rates to generate a Return on Equity below the predetermined target.
 (More on Margin Monitor)

 A view of the migration of a credit portfolio by taking a snapshot of the risk ratings of each loan in the portfolio, and then at some point later (typically a year) later taking another snapshot.
 That will reveal what % of each risk grade stayed the same or migrated up or down.
 That information is then used to calculate what the loan loss provision and capital should be for each product in PrecisionLender by risk grade and duration.
 So PrecisionLender uses the Migration Matrix to customize the solution for each bank.

 NI Delta or Net Income Delta

-Difference between the projected Net Income and the Target Net Income based on the Target ROE.
+Difference between the projected Net Income and the Target Net Income based on the Target.
 This is the excess Net Income generated above the Target Return required on the allocated capital.
 This is also known as NIACC or Net Income After Capital Charge.
 It is often used as a part of lender compensation systems.

 Origination Channel is a channel through which a loan is originated.
 These can be actual channels or just reflect relative complexity.
 PrecisionLender allocates Origination Expense based on the amount of the loan and the channel.

 Not all loans are originated directly by the bank.
 Some come in via other channels such as a mortgage broker or a correspondent.
 The origination expense for a loan may vary depending upon the Origination Channel.
-Additionally, some banks may wish to make adjustments to the Target ROE based on the Origination Channel.
+Additionally, some banks may wish to make adjustments to the target based on the Origination Channel.